Christian Watson: 2023

 While having perfect attendance during training camp, Watson started off the 2023 season with a hamstring injury, causing him to miss practice.
 He was subsequently marked inactive for the first three games.
 Watson would be marked active for Week 4, against the Detroit Lions.
 In his season debut, he had two receptions for 25 yards and a touchdown during the 34–20 loss.
 In Week 13, against the Chiefs, he had two receiving touchdowns in the 27–19 victory.
 Week 13 was Watson's last action during the 2023 regular season due to lingering hamstring issues.
 He finished with 28 receptions for 422 yards and five touchdowns.
 He returned for the Packers' two postseason games.

 2024

 In a Week 18 matchup against the Chicago Bears, Watson suffered a non contact injury in his right knee while running a route and was carted off the field during the game.
-It was revealed on January 6, 2025, that Watson had torn his ACL and also suffered additional damage to his knee.
+It was revealed on January 6, 2025, that Watson had torn his ACL.
 He was subsequently ruled out for the remainder of the season following the announcement.
 Watson ended his season having started 15 games with 29 receptions, 620 receiving yards, and two touchdowns.

 2025

 On July 18, 2025, Watson was placed on the PUP list as he continues to recover from the ACL injury he suffered last season.
 On September 10, the Packers signed Watson to a one-year, $13.25 million extension.
 He was activated for his season debut on October 25, ahead of Green Bay's Week 8 matchup against the Pittsburgh Steelers.
+He finished the 2025 season with 35 receptions for 611 yards and six touchdowns.
+He had a receiving touchdown in the 31–27 loss to the Bears in the Wild Card Round.

+2026

+On June 4, 2026, Watson signed a four-year, $110.5 million extension with the Packers.